BeauVinc3nt/NC-News-RDDT-clone/README.md

 This project is a reddit clone built from the ground up - from server side all the way to a consistent front-end.

+For project demonstration purposes, I am running the project on a limited API request plan, where the project hosting will be paused once active requests aren't being made to the server (inactivity).
+To resolve this, I have ran some CRON jobs to maintain the server health, infrequently sending out a request every few hours in order to ensure the hosting is permanent in times where there is inactivity on the site.

 The server is built via express, tested via supertest + Jest and hosted on Netlify (https://www.netlify.com/) with the database hosted via Supabase (https://supabase.com/).

 When switching between testing, development and production, different .env files were used to test the data on a variety of appropriate databases for simplicity.